 cabal update cabal install gloss-examples gloss-styrene

-Then again for the examples directory in that same repo.
+Then again for the gloss-raster and gloss-examples packages in that same repo.

 To report bugs or request features, post in the haskell-gloss Google group.